 1. Anal fissures

-Anal fissure, a tear in the inner mucous lining of the anus, bleeds a bit leading to blood in the stool and the nappy (1).
-Passing blood in a stool is not normal.
+Anal fissure, a tear in the inner mucous lining of the anus, bleeds a bit, leading to blood in the stool and the nappy (3).
+Passing blood in the stool is not normal.
 So, if it persists, a doctor must be seen.
-A baby that is exclusively breastfed passes a softer, runny stool and if frequent could abrade the sensitive mucous lining of the baby’s anus.
+A baby that is exclusively breastfed passes a softer, runny stool.
+If this is frequent, it could abrade the sensitive mucous lining of the baby’s anus.
 A baby who has ongoing diarrhea is unlikely but may develop an anal fissure that may lead to blood in the stool.

 Babies may get constipated, making them pass a hard stool in the form of pellets.
-The baby’s constipation can lead to blood in the stool due the overstretching of the anal sphincter muscle for the passage of the tough stool (2).
-Harder stools are also abrasive in nature that may aggravate an existing anal fissure.
+Chronic constipation in babies could lead to blood in the stool due to the overstretching of the anal sphincter muscle for the passage of the tough stool (4).
+Harder stools that are also abrasive may aggravate an existing anal fissure.

 Treatment: Just like any other abrasion in the body, anal fissures heal on their own.
 But in case the condition is severe, the doctor may prescribe a topical ointment.

 Babies are vulnerable to gastrointestinal infections, but not all infections lead to bloody stool.
-A host of gastrointestinal infections leads to blood in the baby’s poop.
+A host of gastrointestinal infections could lead to blood in the baby’s poop, making it case-specific.
 If the blood is accompanied by diarrhea, then it can be an intestinal infection by bacteria such as shigella, salmonella, or campylobacter (5).
 These bacteria cause inflammation in the intestines, leading to tiny ruptures that drain blood into the stool.
-Streptococcus bacteria can infect the skin around the anal opening causing inflammation.
+Streptococcus bacteria can infect the skin around the anal opening, causing inflammation.
 This can lead to a fissure and, eventually, blood in the infant’s stool.